mducecon/mducecon.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Manh-Duc DOAN, a fresher graduate in economics at Foreign Trade University, Hanoi, Vietnam.
+I am Manh-Duc DOAN, a fresh graduate in economics at Foreign Trade University, Hanoi, Vietnam.
 Currently, I work as a Research Assistant at the Development and Policies Research Center (DEPOCEN).

 My research interest is applied microeconomics, which mainly focuses on political economy, cultural economics, industrial organization, labor and education economics.